edgedb/easy-edgedb/chapter15/index.md

 ## Links in two directions

-Back in Chapter 6 we removed `link master` from `MinorVampire`, because `Vampire` already has `link slaves` to the `MinorVampire` type.
+Back in Chapter 6 we removed `link master` from `MinorVampire`, because `Vampire` already has `multi link slaves` to the `MinorVampire` type.
 One reason was complexity, and the other was because `DELETE` becomes impossible because they both depend on each other.
 But now that we know how to use reverse links, we can put `master` back in `MinorVampire` if we want.

 (Note: we won't actually change the `MinorVampire` type here because we already know how to access `Vampire` with a reverse lookup, but this is how to do it)